Oneflow-Inc/libai/docs/source/notes/How_to_use_model_parallel_in_LiBai.md

 In order to achieve the model parallel inference under libai, we should set the parallel mode according to your needs.
 The default value of argument parallel is `data` in libai.layers.Linear, which means data parallel.
 To achieve model parallel, we need change the parallel to `col` or `row`.
 The most efficient way is to set the Linear layers in the col -> row -> col order.

 A transformer block contains a attention and a feedforward submodule, and each submodule exactly contains 2 Linear layers.
 The attention module contains the qkv projection and out projection.
-Thus we set the qkv projejction as `col`, and the out projection as `row`:
+Thus we set the qkv projection as `col`, and the out projection as `row`:
 ```python
 #attention
 class Attention(nn.Module):